-The GATK accept interval files for processing subsets of the genome in Picard-style interval lists.
-These files typically have an extension such as
+The GATK accept interval files for processing subsets of the genome in several different formats.
+Please see the FAQs on interval lists for details.

 The GATK can associate arbitrary reference ordered data (ROD) files with named tracks for all tools.
 Some tools require specific ROD data files for processing, and developers are free to write tools that access arbitrary data sets using the ROD interface.
 The general ROD system has the following syntax: